tidiane-camaret/tidiane-camaret.github.io/_posts/2021-07-18-nlp-question-classification-en.markdown

 To further improve our classifier, we could use more sophisticated methods than the average for our embedding sentences: [Conneau et al.](https://arxiv.org/pdf/1705.02364.pdf) propose the use of **recurrent networks** to capture the meaning of the set of embeddings of the words of a sentence, in a similar way to what is done in [this article](https://tidiane-camaret.github.io/computer_vision/react/python/data_science/2021/04/18/computer-vision-image-captioning.html) on image description.

-[Cer et al.](https://arxiv.org/pdf/1803.11175.pdf) propose two methods, one based on **convolution**, which is also discussed [here](https://tidiane-camaret.github.io/computer_vision/react/python/data_science/2021/04/18/computer-vision-image-captioning.html), and the other based on **transformers**, attention-based networks, which we might discuss about in a future article.
+[Cer et al.](https://arxiv.org/pdf/1803.11175.pdf) propose two methods, one based on **convolution**, a method which is also discussed [here](https://tidiane-camaret.github.io/computer_vision/react/python/data_science/2021/04/18/computer-vision-image-captioning.html), and the other based on **transformers**, attention-based networks, which we might discuss about in a future article.